GrantMCA93/data-centric-dev-milestone-project/README.md

     *-app.py-*
 The app.py file - is used to store and retrieve my recipes database information from mlab using mongodb.
-    app.py is also used to store and retrieve login information for each used Email, Username, First Name, Last Name and Password app.py is used to retrieve information when searching for a particular reciepe . allong with deleteing and editing and voting on recipes, searching for recipes using different parameters categoies, cuisine and allergens.
+    app.py is also used to store and retrieve login information for each used Email, Username, First Name, Last Name and Password app.py is used to retrieve information when searching for a particular recipe . allong with deleteing and editing and voting on recipes, searching for recipes using different parameters categoies, cuisine and allergens.
     The app.py also using to link to statistics.py what is used to provide the table, pie and bar charts for the websitestats.html page.